yeorok/morphik-core/README.md

 ## Self-hosting the open-source version

 If you'd like to self-host Morphik, you can find the dedicated instruction [here](https://docs.morphik.ai/getting-started).
-We offer options for direct isntallation and installation via docker.
+We offer options for direct installation and installation via docker.

 **Important**: Due to limited resources, we cannot provide full support for open-source deployments.
 We have an installation guide, and a [Discord community](https://discord.gg/BwMtv3Zaju) to help, but we can't guarantee full support.